 In selecting project sites, MNTU reviews MNDNR watershed specific fisheries management plans and other conservation planning efforts, consults with MNDNR professionals, and applies ranking criteria developed by the MNDNR.
-Projects must have the potential to increase the carrying capacity (fish numbers), the streams have natural reproduction, and the public have access to them.
-Improving the connectivity of good aquatic and riparian habitat is an important consideration and the projects are selected to expand or connect gaps in these corridors.
+Projects must have the potential to increase the stream's carrying capacity (fish numbers), the stream must have natural reproduction, and the public must have access to fish it.
+Improving the connectivity of good aquatic and riparian habitat is an important consideration and the projects are selected to expand complexes or connect gaps in these corridors.
 We are increasingly targeting stream segments which build off earlier habitat or protection work in the same stream or connected watershed.
 Projects reverse fragmentation and increases long term resilience of trout and other wildlife.